bulwarkjs/safedom/README.md

 ### selectAll

-Similiar to a document.querySelectorAll but returns a Result monad from [folktale](https://folktale.origamitower.com/api/v2.3.0/en/folktale.result.html).
+Similiar to an document.querySelectorAll but returns a Result monad from [folktale](https://folktale.origamitower.com/api/v2.3.0/en/folktale.result.html).
 **But querySelectorAll returns a NodeList and safedom, a Array.**